A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 2.A.1.2 At least one board member has direct work experience with the provider’s target clients.

-To reflect the needs and preferences of its customers, the strategy defined by the governing body must be based on detailed knowledge of the target population, which must feed into strategic decision-making.
-For this, at least one member of the governing body must be able to provide his/her firsthand knowledge and analysis of the needs of the target population.
+To reflect the needs and preferences of its clients, the social strategy defined by the governing body must be based on detailed knowledge of the target clients, which must feed into strategic decision-making.
+For this, at least one member of the governing body must be able to provide his/her first-hand knowledge and analysis of the needs of the target clients.

 Scoring guidance

-To answer 'yes', at least one member of the Board must have experience with the provider’s target population through his/her current work, previous experiences, studies and advice, profile, etc.
+1. At least one board member must have experience with the provider’s target clients through his/her current work, recent (less than 5 years) previous experiences, studies and advice as verified by her/his profile.

 Sources of information